-You entrust a friend to make sure that your pet is safe and sound while you deploy, only to discover upon your return that your beloved Fluffy or Fido has been surrendered to a shelter, sold or given away.
+You entrust a friend to make sure that your pet is safe and sound while you deploy, or if you experience a hardship like hospitalization, only to discover upon your return that your beloved Fluffy or Fido has been surrendered to a shelter, sold or given away.
 Because “friends” like this exist, military pet parents have a unique responsibility to make proper, legally binding arrangements to assure the health and safety of their pets – and to have confidence that their four-legged family members will be there when they return from deployment.

 It takes time to find an available foster who is a good fit for your particular pet, so apply at least 30 days (ideally 45) prior to your scheduled deployment.
 A legal agreement is subsequently executed between the pet owner and the foster caregiver.